 - Youth Leadership Program | UNA

-The Youth Leadership program is for youths ages 13-18 years old who are interested in the challenge of stepping out of their comfort zone to learn leadership skills and contribute to their community.
+The Youth Leadership program is for Acadia Park and UNA residents who are 13-18 years old and interested in the challenge of stepping out of their comfort zone to learn leadership skills and contribute to their community.
 Each semester, participants will build connections with their peers, engage in discussions, and cultivate leadership skills through personal growth exploration, volunteer-based action projects, and fun social opportunities.
 In the past, Youth Leaders have been successful community grant recipients of projects, such as a computer recycling program and a community cookbook.
 Youths have also collectively volunteered countless hours in the community, from registering bikes at Project 529 stations and assisting at events like Kids Take Over UBC.
 To register, please see the UNA's Program Guide.

 - Community Bike Clinics & Kids Bike Library | AMS Bike Co-op

 UBC is even better by bike!
 Keep your bikes in tip top shape year-round with a little help from the AMS Bike Co-op.
 Come with your bike or without, these drop-in clinics are open to all!
 Get a free bike tune up, cycling maps and resources, while also having all your bike questions answered.
 For kids and youths who have outgrown their bike, check out the Kids Bike Library and trade-in your existing bike for one that's more your size.

 To help protect bikes from theft on campus, we have partnered with Project 529, a community-based bike registration and recovery service.
 You can register your bike at drop-in registration stations or self-register anytime with your smartphone through the UBC Project 529 Garage.
 As an additional protective measure, you can get the tamper-resistant shield from us for free (valued at $10) once you register your bike through our garage.

 - Kids Fit | UBC School of Kinesiology